DanielTeruel/az-104-labs/lab04–Implement-Virtual-Networking/README.md

 ## Full Documentation

-For step-by-step instructions with screenshots, see [Lab04 Full Documentation](Lab04_Full_Documentation.md) For the Spanish version, see [Lab04 Documentación Completa](Lab04_Documentacion_completa.md)
+For step-by-step instructions with screenshots, see [Lab04 Full Documentation](Lab04_Full_Documentation.md)

----

-Si quieres, en el siguiente mensaje te ayudo a:

-* Adaptarlo exactamente a tu tono personal
-* O escribir directamente el **Lab04_Full_Documentation.md** con estructura pro de portfolio como hiciste con el 07 😎
+For the Spanish version, see [Lab04 Documentación Completa](Lab04_Documentacion_completa.md)